Overnight camp with Commuter & Day camp options

 - – Monday – Wed 9am – 4pm

 - – Thursday 9am – 4pm

-- Overnight – all meals from Sunday dinner – Thursday lunch
+- All meals from Sunday dinner – Thursday lunch

-- Commuter – all lunches and dinners from Sunday dinner to Thursday Lunch
+- All lunches and dinners from Sunday dinner to Thursday lunch.

 - Lunch provided Monday-Thursday